typst/typst/tests/typ/compiler/dict.typ

 // Missing lvalue is not automatically none-initialized.
 #{
   let dict = (:)
-  // Error: 3-9 dictionary does not contain key "b" and no default value was specified dict.b += 1
+  // Error: 3-9 dictionary does not contain key "b" so cannot get a mutable entry from it dict.b += 1
 }